 TOP ALTERNATIVE ENERGY TRENDS IN CRE

 Solar: Solar photovoltaic (PV) systems are the most commonly reported and cost-competitive form of on-site renewable energy in CRE globally.
-Photovoltaic (PV) panels installed onto rooftops, garages and sun-exposed ground surfaces, or building-integrated photovoltaics (BIPVs) that are built into the façade of a structure itself, have a 25 to 30 year lifespan and have considerably decreased in cost over the past decade, making them viable long-term energy solutions for CRE.
+Photovoltaic (PV) panels installed onto rooftops, garages and sun-exposed ground surfaces, or building-integrated photovoltaics (BIPVs) that are built into the façade of a structure itself, have a 25 to 30 year lifespan and have considerably decreased in cost over the past decade.

 Ongoing research and innovation are constantly advancing solar technology, allowing CRE developers to incorporate diverse solar options, such as floating solar farms (or “floatovoltaics”) that are built on reservoirs, dams and other water bodies.
-Floating solar farms can generate huge amounts of electricity without taking up valuable land or real estate and power production is more efficient than land-based solar farms, due to the cooling effect of the water.
+Floating solar farms can generate electricity without taking up valuable land or real estate.
 Another innovation includes solar skins, which allow CRE developers to customize solar panels to fit the aesthetic needs of their clients.

-Wind: Wind power, harnessed by generating electricity via horizontal or vertical axes wind turbines, is much more common at the utility scale rather than the commercial scale.
-However, the number of corporations, businesses, farms and others relying on wind power to fuel their energy needs is growing – especially during times of natural disaster.
+Wind: Wind power, harnessed by generating electricity via wind turbines, is much more common at the utility scale rather than the commercial scale.
+However, the number of corporations, businesses, and others investing in or using wind power to fuel their energy needs is growing.

-Geothermal: For commercial buildings with insufficient space to incorporate solar panels or wind turbines, harnessing geothermal energy is a great option.
+Geothermal: For commercial buildings in certain parts of the United States, harnessing geothermal energy is another option.
 This type of energy is created when ground-source heat pumps use ambient ground temperature to heat or cool water.
 Depending on the design of the system, on-site geothermal systems can supply up to 100 percent of a building’s heating and cooling loads.

 GREEN HYDROGEN ENERGY

-Hydrogen is the most abundant material in the universe and produces close to zero greenhouse gas emissions when combusted, two qualities that make it a very exciting potential source of energy.
-The challenge has always been that converting it into a form of fuel that can be used involves the consumption of fossil fuels and the creation of carbon emissions.
-Hydrogen also produces high amounts of the harmful air pollutant nitrogen oxide when combusted.
-Green hydrogen, however, is created using electrolysis and water, and generates electricity from renewable sources like wind or solar power — effectively making the production process carbon-free.
+Hydrogen is an abundant material and produces close to zero greenhouse gas emissions when combusted, two qualities that make it a very exciting potential source of energy.
+The challenge has always been that converting it into a safe form of fuel that does not pollute the environment.
+Enter green hydrogen, created using electrolysis and water, and generating electricity from renewable sources like wind or solar power — effectively making the production process carbon-free.

 AI & THE INTERNET OF ENERGY

-The World Economic Forum predicts that Artificial Intelligence (AI) will play a big role in the world’s transition to clean energy.
-Gains in efficiency will be created by the development of predictive maintenance technology, accurate forecasting of supply and demand, and a shift to decentralized models of power generation and distribution in which power is generated by smaller, localized power grids like solar farms.
-Coordinating the integration of these networks requires complex AI algorithms.
+Energy industry analysts forecast that Artificial Intelligence (AI) will play a major role in the world’s transition to clean energy.
+The development of predictive maintenance technology, forecasting of supply and demand, and a shift to decentralized models of power generation and distribution in which power is generated by smaller, localized power grids like solar farms will require the coordination and integration of these networks through complex AI algorithms.

 The Internet of Energy (IoE) is a smart energy infrastructure system that incorporates the principles of the Internet of Things (IoT) to connect every point within the power grid: generation, load, distribution, storage and smart meters.
 It uses sensors and scanners to process information both close to the energy source, as well as via remote data centers, in order to carry out specific functions.
-This technology is currently being used for things like biometric monitoring, logistical tracking and controlling systems in smart buildings.
-Future applications could make it possible for utility companies to conduct real-time, data-driven diagnoses and predictive maintenance, improving efficiency and customer service.
+This technology is currently being used for things such as biometric monitoring, logistical tracking and controlling systems in smart buildings.
+Future applications could make it possible for utility companies to conduct real-time, data-driven diagnoses and predictive maintenance, intended to improve efficiency and customer service.

 WHY ALTERNATIVE ENERGY SOURCES?

-- Align with local regulations and green building certifications.
+- Alignment with local regulations and green building certifications.

-- Customer and stakeholder demand; customers want to support eco-friendly businesses.
+- Customer and shareholder satisfaction; customers want to support eco-friendly businesses.